 During the course of operations, numerous transactions occur between individual funds that may result in amounts owed between funds.
 Such inter-fund receivables and payables between funds within governmental activities are eliminated in the Statement of Net Position.
 Reallocation of resources between funds of the reporting entity is classified as inter-fund transfers.
 Such inter-fund transfers between funds are eliminated in the Statement of Activities.
-Funds transferred for the year ending June 30, 2023 were eliminated.
+There were no fund transfers for the year ended June 30, 2023.